rabih-at-scriptrdotio/sxsw/README.md

 Components
 ==========

-* audio-detect-scriptr: this is a Kinoma application project, based on the Kinoma [audio-detect](https://github.com/Kinoma/KPR-examples/tree/master/audio-detect) sample application.
+* **audio-detect-scriptr**: this is a Kinoma application project, based on the Kinoma [audio-detect](https://github.com/Kinoma/KPR-examples/tree/master/audio-detect) sample application.
 It represents the sound sensor that sends the values of the sound level to scriptr.io.
-* SoundOMeter2: this is a Kinoma application project.
+* **SoundOMeter2**: this is a Kinoma application project.
 It is the application that receives the instructions sent by scriptr.io through the wot.io channel and executes them.
-* SoundOMeter2_backend: this is a scriptr.io project.
+* **SoundOMeter2_backend**: this is a scriptr.io project.
 Copy the two scripts that are contained in the project and deploy them to your scriptr.io account (you should normally deploy them in a folder called "demo").

 How to deploy and configure
 ===========================

 * Copy the scripts that are contained in the **SoundOMeter2_backend** project to your scriptr.io account.
 By default, the two scripts should be placed in a folder called "demo".
-Note that the "urlBuilderModule" script is a utility that facilitates the communication with wot.io. #Do not use the ".js" extension when naming your scripts on scriptr.io.
+Note that the "urlBuilderModule" script is a utility that facilitates the communication with wot.io. **Do not use the ".js" extension when naming your scripts on scriptr.io**.
- * You can modify the SCR
+ * Replace the values of the WOTIO_USER and WOTIO_TOKEN variables in the "wot.io connection config" section with your wot.io user id and wot.io auth token respectively
+ * Replace the values of variables in the "SendMail config" section with values that match your needs
+ * Replace the values of the TWITTER_KEY, TWITTER_SECRET, TWITTER_TOKEN and TWITTER_TOKEN_SECRET variables in the "Twitter config" section with the corresponding values that you obtained from Twitter for your app.
+ * If needed, you can play with the values of the ACCEPTABLE and TOO_HIGH variables in the "script behavior config" section to modify the sound level thresholds used by the script to determine what instruction to send.
 * Import the **audio-detect-scriptr** project to Kinoma studio then run it from the IDE or from a Kinoma Create device.
  * You can modify the SCRIPT_URL variable if needed in case you deployed the soundLevelManagement script in a folder that is not called "demo"
  * You can modify the SIGNIFICANT_LEVEL variable in order to increase/decrease the number of requests sent to scriptr.io